 He has previously denied a charge made under the Public Order Act.

-Kazim-Richards, 27, previously played for Brighton as a teenager before enjoying spells with Sheffield United and Fenerbahce which convinced Turkey manager Fatih Terim to call him up to the international side.
+Kazim-Richards, 27, previously played for Brighton as a teenager before enjoying spells with Sheffield United and Fenerbahce which convinced Turkey manager Fatih Terim to call him up to the national side.

 A move to Galatasaray followed but he struggled to break into the first team and, after loan spells with Olympiacos and Blackburn, switched to Bursaspor in the summer.